CSWhite324/B351-Project/README.md

 to the goal node, and f-value.

 # Astar.py
+For this file we needed to import the Node.py file to use the Node class.
+We also imported the math module.

 We only had 1 constant variable to initialize at the beginning of this source code and that was a maximum speed variable that was used in the calculation of our heuristic.